STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Methodology

 \subsection{GCN Classification Module}

-In this module, we built a multi-layer GCN model to identify and classify various attacks on the CAN bus by using training data that is converted into a graph structure by using methods provided by global feature fusion module and association enhancement module after exploring the relationship between each CAN bus message.
+We propose a multi-layer GCN model for classifying attacks on the in-vehicle CAN bus, trained with graph-structured data from the Global Feature Fusion and Association Enhancement modules that capture IVN CAN message interactions.